Krenare158/SSH_Gr17/README.md

 ## Description

 The Electronic Services project aims to provide electronic services to users through a web application.
-This could include features such as online registration, login, authentification, and other online services.
+This could include features such as online registration, login, authentication, and other online services.

 ## Technologies Used